NetComposer/nksip/doc/reference/callback_functions.md

 This function is called by NkSIP to process a new INVITE request as an endpoint.

-You would usually extract information from the Request (using the [API](api.md)) like user, body, content-type, etc., and maybe get information from the body with the functions in the `nksip_sdp` module, and should then reply a final response (like `ok`, `{answer, Body}` or `busy`, see options [here](reply_options.md)).
+You would usually extract information from the Request (using the [API](api.md)) like user, body, content-type, etc., and maybe get information from the body with the functions in the `nksip_sdp` module, and you should then reply a final response (like `ok`, `{answer, Body}` or `busy`, see the [reply options](reply_options.md)).

-Alteratively, you can grab a request handle (calling `nksip_request:get_id(Request)`), return a provisional response (like `{reply, ringing}`) and spawn a new process to send a final response later on calling `nksip_request:reply/2` (like `ok`, `{answer, Body}` or `busy`).
-You should use this technique anycase if you are going to spend more than a few miliseconds processing the callback function, in order to not to block new requests and retransmissions having the same _Call-ID_.
-You shouldn´t copy the `Request` and `Call` objects to the spawned process, as they are quite heavy.
+Alternatively, you can grab a _request handle_ (calling `nksip_request:get_handle(Request)`), return a provisional (1xx) response (like `{reply, ringing}`) and _spawn_ a new process to process the request and send a final response later on calling `nksip_request:reply/2`.
+You should use this technique also if you are going to spend more than a few miliseconds processing the callback function, in order to not to block new requests and retransmissions having the same _Call-ID_.
+You shouldn't copy the `Request` and `Call` objects to the spawned process, as they are quite heavy.
 It is recommended to extract all needed information before spawning the request and pass it to the spawned process.

-NkSIP will usually send a `100 Trying` response before calling this callback, unless option `no_100` is used.
+NkSIP will usually send a _100 Trying_ response before calling this callback, unless option `no_100` is used.

-Inmediatly after you send the first provisional or final response a dialog will be created, and NkSIP will call [sip_dialog_update/3](#sip_update_dialog3) and possibly [sip_session_update/3](#sip_session_update3).
+Inmediatly after you send the first provisional or final response, a dialog will be created, and NkSIP will call [sip_dialog_update/3](#sip_dialog_update3) and possibly [sip_session_update/3](#sip_session_update3).
 The dialog will be destroyed if no ACK in received after sending a successful final response.

 Example:
 ```erlang